 Nubian pyramids of Meroe © joepyrek

-Torn into Northern and Southern Sudan by cultural and religious disputes, it is the north that occupies the largest area and includes most of the urban centres, including the capital, Khartoum.
+Torn into North and South Sudan by cultural and religious disputes, it is the north that occupies the largest area and includes most of the urban centres, including the capital, Khartoum.
 The largely Muslim, Arabic-speaking population of this area are proud of their country and will take great delight in showing it off.
 For those in search of what Sudan has to offer, the peaceful capital at the junction of the White and Blue Niles, and its sister city Omdurman, are good places to begin, with the National Museum, a large souq (covered market), camel market, and the Tomb of the Mahdi.
 To the north of Khartoum are the ruins of the Royal City of Meroe as well as the pyramids in which the kings are buried.
 Kassala to the east boasts a wonderful souq known for its local variety of fruit and silver jewellery, and a desert landscape dominated by jebels, or hills.
-The war-torn south is largely rural and lacking in infrastructure, and holds little of interest for the international visitor.
+The war-torn south is largely rural and lacking in infrastructure, and holds little of interest for tourists.

 Become our Sudan Travel Expert

 We are looking for contributors for our Sudan travel guide.
 If you are a local, a regular traveller to Sudan or a travel professional with time to contribute and answer occasional forum questions, please contact us.